s-arora-1987/sawyer_irl_project/Melodic_Migration_Readme.md

     `sudo apt install ros-melodic-joint-state-publisher-gui`

-    ***Will keep adding to this as I find any discrepancies
+ ### Will keep adding to this as and when I find any discrepancies